timhadler/plc-automation-portfolio-project/docs/project management/timeline.md

 ## 04/08/25

-** Stage 3 **
+**Stage 3**

 * Added Stage 3 (Assembler) to FactoryIO scene
 * Mapped Added IO to Modbus (Server and Client)

 ---

-## 06/08/25
+## 05/08/25

-** Code Cleanup and restructure **
+**Code Cleanup and restructure**

-* Decided to resturcuture existing FBs to isolate external (hardware) I/O from software I/O - Use FB Properties instead
+* Decided to resturcuture existing FBs to isolate external (hardware) I/O from software I/O - Use FB Properties for Software I/O instead
-* Added FB Controller for Machine Center (changed from controlling the station directly in Stage 2 FB)
+* Added FB Controller for Machine Center (changed from controlling the station directly in Stage 2 FB).
+Isolated External I/O from Internal I/O.
+* Added FB Controller for Positioners
 * Isolated 'ReadyForPart' flag from Machine Center FB output by makinig it a FB Property